devken0/quick-bash-scripts/README.md

-Scripts that I use to work more efficiently in linux.
+This repository has the scripts that I use to work more efficiently in linux.